StevenHHB/StevenHHB/README.md

   <img src="https://profile-counter.glitch.me/stevenhhb/count.svg?"  />
 </div>
 <h1 align="center">Hi 👋, I'm Steven Huang黄浩彬</h1>

 <h3 align="left"><strong>My Blog: </strong><a href="http://www.stevenhhb.com">www.stevenhhb.com</a></h3>

 ###
 My name is Steven Huang, I am super passionate about startups, products,and technology in general.
-I've built 2 tech startups that scaled to 1M+ users and a 1 service company.
+I've built 2 tech startups that scaled to **1M+ users** and a 1 service company.
 I am also recognized as the youngest member of **Hurun 30 Under 30** in 2021 and **American Chinese 30 Under 30** in 2022.

-I was born in Beijing, China and spent half of my life in the US.
+I was born in **Beijing**, China and spent half of my life in the US.

-I went to Babson College while concentrating in technology and entrepreneurship.
+I went to **Babson College** while concentrating in technology and entrepreneurship.

 I am also a self-taught programmer.